Boot Naked Linux

 Most modern distros use the first branch: quite a large initrd filesystem is provided so that modules and firmware can get loaded before attempting to boot the real filesystem.
 The initrd file which my PC boots from is 73MB and according to lsintramfs it contains 2163 files!

-There’s a few examples of how to construct a filesystem with a replacement for init but I wanted to go even simpler.
+There’s a few examples of how to construct a filesystem with a replacement for init but I wanted to go even simpler and replace the entire initrd.

 gcc -static init.c -o init